danog/MadelineProtoDocs/old_docs/API_docs_v97/constructors/inputPrivacyKeyForwards.md

-Can his messages be forwarded?
+Whether messages forwarded from this user will be [anonymous](https://telegram.org/blog/unsend-privacy-emoji#anonymous-forwarding)